 On top of that, the e-newsletter in Squarespace has a drag-and-drop interface that makes it very easy to edit.
 Besides, you can also drop your blog post or product information into your newsletters effortlessly.

-Undoubtedly, Squarespace possesses outstanding blogging features.
+Is Squarespace better than Shopify in terms of blogging features?
+Undoubtedly, Squarespace possesses outstanding ones.
 With its built-in blog Page, you can create blog posts and excerpts, tag and categorizes posts, enable comments, push the content to prominent social media platforms, and more.